 - Pressuring you to use drugs or alcohol

 See a list of red flags from the National Domestic Violence Hotline here.

 What are forms of dating violence?

-If you’re experiencing or observing any of the above, get support.
+If you’re experiencing or observing any of the above, you can get support.

-Read the Policy Definition on page 11 of this PDF, Gender-Based Misconduct Policy and Procedures for Students
+Read the Policy Definition on page 12 of this PDF: Gender-Based Misconduct Policy and Procedures for Students

 If you experience acts of aggression, intimidation, stalking, or hostility based on gender or gender stereotyping, this may be gender-based harassment.
 Threats or non-consensual disclosure of a person’s gender identity or that a person is transgender or non-binary (i.e. “outing”) is also gender-based harassment.